The History of GSO

 By fall, GSO's membership had risen to about 50.
 Chris set about founding a chorus within GSO.
 He and RJ ran rehearsals, sometimes held in GSO's old office in the top floor of the South Campus Dining Hall.
 (The initial dozen members included some instrumentalists who participated in both the orchestra and the chorus, a practice disallowed for logistical reasons after 2008.)
 Occasionally, the chorus would rehearse outside the dining hall to escape the office's stifling heat - even in winter.
 Passersby often complimented the vocalists' rendition of "The Promised Land," from the Final Fantasy Advent Children film.

 In spring 2008 GSO had its first performance at the Clarice Smith Performing Arts Center.
 Event staff had to open the second level of seating in the Kay Theatre to accommodate the unexpectedly large crowd, which included representatives from OC ReMix, such as founder David Lloyd.
-The concert saw GSO's first performance of its signature piece, "Still Alive" from Portal, arranged by Greg Cox.
+The concert saw GSO's first performance of one of its signature pieces, "Still Alive" from Portal, arranged by Greg Cox.
 It was a recording of this arrangement that got GSO onto OC Remix (under the title "Live from [SUBJECT HOMETOWN HERE]").
 GSO provided OCR with only the second live recording in the site's history, and the first remix from "Portal."
 Composer Jonathan Coulton posted a link to the recording on his blog, calling it a "fantastic cover."

 The orchestra and chorus, added in 2007, filled the Clarice Smith Center's Kay Theatre at the spring 2008 concert.
 The GSO proved so popular that secondary seating in the theater's upper level had to be opened at the last minute to accommodate the crowd.

+By Spring 2010, the GSO had reached 100 members, who all signed a cordial letter of appeal addressed to the Music Director of the School of Music (SoM) to use CSPAC for rehearsals, which was approved.
+From this semester, the GSO started performing regularly in Dekelboum Concert Hall, the largest performance venue inside CSPAC.
 GSO's spring 2010 concert matched the attendance reached the previous year.
 The ensemble's recording of a Celtic-themed medley of songs from The Legend of Zelda: The Wind Waker, arranged by Rob Garner, became the group's second piece to make it onto OC ReMix.

 Not yet five years old, GSO boasts 100-plus members, 97 of whom are pictured here, following the group's performance in the Clarice Smith Center's Dekelboum Concert Hall on May 8, 2010.
 Photo by Nick Piegari.